ha-pu/data_course/README.md

 # data_course

-**AOM 2025 PDW 15383: AI and Big Data Masterclass for International Management**
+**EIBA Summer School 2025: AI in Quantitative Methods in International Business**

 This repository contains a collection of interactive R Markdown lessons designed to teach data-related topics in an accessible, hands-on way.
 By using Binder,